Xarcrax/download_images/README.md

 Images published in the United States are automatically copyrighted by their owners, even if they do not explicitly carry a copyright warning.
 You may not reproduce copyright images without their owner's permission, except in "fair use" cases, or you could risk running into lawyer's warnings, cease-and-desist letters, and copyright suits.
 Please be very careful before its usage!

 Use this code judiciously.

+## Support Us
+To show your support for this project you can [thank me](https://saythanks.io/to/akhilesh.chandorkar%40gmail.com) or [buy me a coffee](https://ko-fi.com/xarcrax)